sparkfun/SparkFun_GNSS_mosaic-X5/docs/introduction.md

 	</div>

 ??? note "JST Cable & Transceivers"
-	In remote applications, users may need utilize one of our radio transceivers for RTK correction data.
+	In remote applications, users may need to utilize one of our radio transceivers for RTK correction data.
 Users may also find our breadboard cable convenient for connecting your module to a development board.

 	<div class="grid cards col-2" markdown>